Casper-Feehily/iGEM-HackAthon/README.md

 Download and run the respective Toolkit html files.
 For the User-Self-Evaluation you also need to download the styles.css file.

 ## Authors and acknowledgment
-Writen by Luke Wiebe, Li Mengxi, and Davin Höllmann
+Writen by Luke Wiebe, Casper, and Davin Höllmann

 ## License
 Demo Project for the iGEM-2024 - Hackathon